eth-ait/hci-project-group-11/README.md

 - Reduce interaction time needed to control music devices (improve on user experience of plug in earphones/turn on home speaker, pulling out smartphone, unlock phone, open Spotify, start play button)
 - No need for extra hardware to carry with (using native speaker hardware or phone)

 ### Personas

-Who are the users?
+"Who are the users?"
+Music listeners are found everywhere, in the office and at home, even amongst friends.
 We came up with three interest groups and a concrete samples of a person that fits the given lifestyles.

 #### Peter, 62
 <img align="left" width="80" height="80" src="img/persona_peter.png">